Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-… and now that works, since we specified a new priority of `50` takes priority over the default priority of `100`.
+… and now that works, since we specified a new priority of `50` that takes priority over the default priority of `100`.
 There is also a pre-existing utility named `lib.mkForce` which sets the priority to 50, so we could have also used that instead:

 ```nix
 { lib, ... }: